Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 “Tech companies, who have in recent years moved to protect the speech of the powerful more than the speech of the general public, must actively reverse these policies and reassure the world that no matter how politically powerful a leader, their speech is no more protected than anyone else’s,” said Elizabeth Linder, a former Facebook executive and founder of the policy firm Brooch Associates.

-Berger reported from Washington, Dwoskin from San Francisco.
+Berger reported from Washington and Dwoskin from San Francisco.